 For some questions, one way to a solution is simply by guessing and then checking out your guess and then improving and refining on your guess to come to the correct response.
 You should also evaluate your progress and switch to a different problem-solving strategy if you're getting stuck or if you're spending an inordinate amount of time on a particular problem.

-So, I just mentioned on the previous slide that you need a strategy for solving problems in the Quantitative Reasoning measure.
-And with that in mind, ETS developers, test developers, have identified and elaborated on 14 different strategies that you can use to solve problems in the Quantitative measure.
+So I just mentioned on the previous slide that you need a strategy for solving problems in the Quantitative Reasoning measure.
+And with that in mind, ETS test developers have identified 14 different strategies that you can use to solve problems in the Quantitative Reasoning measure.

-Now, this list of 14 strategies is not meant to be exhaustive or prescriptive.
+This list of 14 strategies is not meant to be exhaustive or prescriptive.
 You don't have to use any particular strategy.
-And there are no doubt other strategies that we haven't thought of.
-But they are very useful ways of thinking about and approaching quantitative reasoning problems to obtain a correct answer.
-Think of them as a useful set of tools, tools in a tool box to employ as needed.
-And the strategies can be found on the GRE website.
-And there is a link for you.
+And there are no doubt other strategies that could be used.
+They are very useful ways of thinking about and approaching quantitative reasoning problems to obtain a correct answer.
+Think of them as a useful set of tools, tools in a toolbox to employ as needed.

 Now, some of these are probably pretty intuitive.
-Some of these you are using whether you're aware of it or not.
-For instance, in that very first problem we looked at, the one about the car getting 33 miles per gallon with gas costing $2.95 per gallon, and we had to figure out what was the cost in dollars of the gasoline to drive for 350 miles-- well, to solve that, we can use the first strategy, translating from words to an arithmetic representation, in order to solve the problem.
+Some of these you are using whether you are aware of it or not — for instance, in that very first problem we looked at, the one about the car getting 33 miles per gallon with gas costing $2.95 per gallon.
+And we had to figure out what was the cost in dollars of gasoline to drive for 350 miles.
+Well, to solve that, we can use the first strategy, translating from words to an arithmetic representation in order to solve the problem.

-GRE resources-- first off, the Quantitative Reasoning overview on the GRE website, in which we present detailed information on the question types in the measure, along with sample questions and explanations, discussions of how the question works and why the right answer is the right answer, as well as tips for answering and general problem-solving strategies.
-Also, the Math Review-- very important resource-- and the Math Conventions, if you want to take a look at that.
+GRE resources — first off, the Quantitative Reasoning overview on the GRE website in which we present detailed information on the question types in the measure along with sample questions and explanations, discussions of how the question works and why the right answer is the right answer, as well as tips for answering and general problem-solving strategies.
+Also, the Math Review, a very important resource, and the Math Conventions if you want to take a look at that.

-So that is the end of the presentation.
+This is the end of the presentation.
 I hope you found it useful.
-And I wish you the very, very best of luck as you prepare for the GRE Quantitative Reasoning measure.
+I wish you the very best of luck in all of your future educational endeavors.